qingnanl/qingnanl.github.io/index.md

 ![Lab building](assets/pics/frontimage.jpeg)

-## Liang Computational Genomics Lab @ OUHSC
+## Liang Genomics Lab @ OUHSC

+We want to better understand human diseases, especially cancer, through a combinatorial approach of computational modeling and high-throughput experiments.
+Research topics of the lab will include:
+1. Developing novel computational biology software, especially for single-cell and spatial genomics;
+2. Creative and knowledge-driven data mining;
+3. Developing high-throughput molecular biology and cell biology experiments.

+Please find our research articles and software.
+We are open to discussions and collaborations.

-We aim at building a team of scholars working in **Computational Genomics**.
+We are building a team of scholars working in **Genomics** and **Computational Biology**.
+If you are interested, please contact the PI.

-We are excited by the rich **new data types coming from recent technology**, such as single cell sequencing  and spatial transcriptomic sequencing/imaging. **These rich data types allow us to ask new questions about biological phenomena, and we like to cast these questions into quantitative models.**

 We strive to develop [transparent and scalable methods](pages/software.html), and apply these methods to answer questions in biology and medicine.